Algebraic Priors for Approximately Equivariant Networks: Main experiments

 \paragraph{Data preparation.} Here we use the SMOKE dataset of Wang et al.~\cite{wang2022approximately}, which consists of smoke simulations with varying intial conditions and external forces presented as grids of $(x,y)$ components of a velocity field (see Figure~\ref{fig:smokevis} for a visualisation).
 The task is to predict the next 6 frames of the simulation given the first 10 frames only.
 We evaluate each model on two metrics: Future, where the test set contains future extensions of instances in the training set; and Domain, where the test and training sets are from different instances.
-We use the Adam optimiser with

-We augment the data with the group $C_4$, and define the action $\rho_\X(g)$ on a frame $f$ as rotation by a multiple of 90 degrees matching the chosen element $g$, followed by a corresponding reorientation of the velocity field.
-The reorientation is necessary to ensure the velocity field remains consistent with the rotation, as exemplified in Figure~\ref{fig:reorientation-example}.
+In line with \cite{wang2022approximately}, we consider the group $C_4$ acting on the data by 90° rotations and reorientation of the velocity field, as illustrated in Figure \ref{fig:reorientation-example}.

-\paragraph{Architecture.} We use the same CNN architecture as in Veefkind and Cesa~\cite{Veefkind2024}, which they reproduced from Wang et al.~\cite{wang2022approximately}, specified as follows:
+\paragraph{Architecture.} We use the same CNN architecture, train and evaluation setups as in Veefkind and Cesa~\cite{Veefkind2024}, which they reproduced from Wang et al.~\cite{wang2022approximately}.
+The architectural details can be found on the provided repository.
+Because the latent space has the same geometric structure as the input data, i.e. ${ Z}=\mathbb{R}^c\times\mathbb{R}^h\times\mathbb{R}^w$ (channels$\times$height$\times$width), we choose a representation of $C_4$ given by the regular representation in each channel separately.

 \paragraph{Hyperparameters.} For both CNN models, with $C_4$ augmentations and without, and for our model, we use a learning rate of 0.001.
 Additionally, for our model, we set $\lambda=0.005$.
 These hyperparameters were chosen after a grid search with the following values: learning rate~$\in \{0.001, 0.005, 0.0001, 0.0005\}$, and equivariance coupling strength $\lambda \in \{0.005, 0.05, 0.5, 1\}$.
 For all other hyperparameters, we copy the values used by Veefkind and Cesa.